pitastrudl/wekanwiki/Platforms.md

 Downloading and installing Wekan on various platforms.

 Only newest Wekan is supported.
-Please check you are running newest Wekan, because old versions of Wekan have old Node.js and other dependency etc vulnerabilities.
+Please check you are running newest Wekan, because old versions of Wekan have old Node.js and other vulnerabilities.

 ## Related